 HQ 13th/18th Royal Hussars M4 Sherman Tank Balaclava in Action near Ranville, 10 June 1944.

-US M4 Sherman Tanks Battle of the Bulge January 1945
+US M4 Sherman Tanks during the Battle of the Bulge, January 1945